JieZheng-ShanghaiTech/SL_benchmark/README.md

                -pn 1 \ # Set the positive to negative ratio with '1', '5', '20', or '50'.
                --save_mat # Save the score matrix for model predictions.
 (This may take up a lot of disk space.)
 ```

+> \[!TIP]
+>
+> Considering that network conditions may affect the initialization of `wandb`, we recommend keeping `wandb`'s log data locally by using the following command:
+> `wandb offline`
+> When you need to upload this data to the Wandb server, you can use the following command line to upload all local logs to the cloud:
+> `wandb sync --include-offline`

 > \[!IMPORTANT]
 >